-In recent years, great advances have been made in the use of predictive coding and other algorithmic coding in e-discovery to more quickly identify relevant documents and reduce the number of non-responsive documents that need to be individually reviewed.
-In our experience, the judicious use of predictive coding technologies is increasingly acceptable to regulators and prosecutors in the right context, so long as the specific methodologies and rationale for using those tools are clearly discussed with the authorities at the outset.
-This is particularly so when the universe of documents to be reviewed is very large and the use of predictive coding or other technology can meaningfully speed up the progress of the review (and the production of documents to any government investigators).
-Even in cases where a full human review of a document population is contemplated or required, predictive coding can be a useful tool for internal investigators in locating the most relevant documents quickly, before the full review is complete.
+In recent years, great advances have been made in the use of predictive coding in e-discovery to more quickly identify relevant documents and reduce the number of non-responsive documents that need to be individually reviewed.
+In our experience, the judicious use of predictive coding technologies is increasingly acceptable to regulators and prosecutors in the right context, so long as the specific methodologies and rationale for using those tools are clearly discussed with the authorities at the outset.21 Even in cases where a full human review of a document population is contemplated or required, predictive coding can be a useful tool for internal investigators in locating the most relevant documents quickly, before the full review is complete.

 Taking these considerations into account, the investigating attorneys should draft a document review protocol that sets forth in as much detail as possible the purpose of the review, the responsive issues, and how documents should be tagged or marked.
 Devising the system of tags and codes is a critical step.
 Counsel should give careful consideration to how they may want to sort the data as the investigation progresses and devise codes that will make that work efficient.
 On the other hand, counsel should take care not to include so many codes that the review will be unduly slowed or overly confusing to reviewers.